mirrescholte/Interactive-figure/README.md

-# Interactive-figureA line I wrote on my local computer
+# Interactive-figure A line I wrote on my local computer, and deleted with Rstudio.